 Far from it.
-While retirees account for 71.5 percent of the people receiving Social Security benefits, Social Security also makes payments to:
+While retirees account for more than 72 percent of the people receiving Social Security benefits, the Social Security Administration (SSA) also makes payments to:

 - More than 5.8 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

-Here are a few more key Social Security stats as of January 2021:
+Here are a few more key Social Security stats as of September 2021: